 This guide assumes that you are familiar with Arm Exception model, memory management, and fundamentals of MPAM.
 If you are unfamiliar with any of the these topics, read the following guides before continuing with this guide:

-- AArch64 exception model: Introduces the exception and privilege model in AArch64. - AArch64 memory management: Introduces the Memory Management Unit (MMU), which controls virtual to physical address translation. - Memory System Resource Partitioning and Monitoring (MPAM), for A-profile architecture: Arm Architecture Reference Manual Supplement - Memory System Resource Partitioning and Monitoring Overview: Introduces the MPAM architecture.
+- AArch64 exception model: Introduces the exception and privilege model in AArch64. - AArch64 memory management: Introduces the Memory Management Unit (MMU), which controls virtual to physical address translation. - Memory System Resource Partitioning and Monitoring Overview: Introduces the MPAM architecture.